Nell87/forecasting_fuelprice/README.md

 # Fuel price project

 ## Objective
 The objective of the project is to build an end to end machine learning project to predict fuel price.
-It involves all the steps from building to deploying and monitoring the model.
+It involves all the steps from collecting data to training, deploying and monitoring a model.

 ## Project structure and architecture
 The project is implemented on Ubuntu 22.04 using AWS.